hlarsen/godot-synty-tools/README.md

 packs I have licenses for - if anyone wants to say thanks by gifting me licenses for other packs I can add those as well ;)

-If there are any issues, please let me know.
+If there are any issues or suggestions, please let me know - you can reach me at hlarsen on the Synty discord.

 ## Usage